nekofar/slim-rest-crud/README.md

 # Slim REST CRUD

-Sample of RESTful service implementation by Slim
+This is a simple example of the implementation of CRUD in RESTful API using the [Slim][1] framework.

 ## Usage